 The City of Wauwatosa has a long history of strong financial practices reflected in its healthy financial condition, fund balance reserves and AAA bond rating.
-Despite a multiyear recessioneconomic challenges and state legislation that has severely limited its ability to increase property taxes, the City has continued to invest in its transportation, sewer, water, and parks infrastructure as well as in equipment and buildings.
+Despite economic challenges and state legislation that has severely limited its ability to increase property taxes, the City has continued to invest in its transportation, sewer, water, and parks infrastructure as well as in equipment and buildings.
 This accomplishment was made possible thanks to years of strong budgeting and financial practices under the guidance of current and past elected officials and staff.
-It also occurred due to consecutive a number of years of above-average building activity while the City simultaneously implemented organizational changes to create operational efficiencies and resulting savings.
+It also occurred due to a number of years of above-average building activity while the City simultaneously implemented organizational changes to create operational efficiencies and resulting savings.
 The City has effectively managed compensation costs and, in addition, public-private collaborations have been prioritized resulting in both savings and in operational synergisms.
 The City also continues to invest in human capital by funding a performance pay system, providing annual cost of living increases, competitive benefits, and a robust employee development program.

 However, the City still faces a myriad of financial challenges.
-These include a structural imbalance in forecasted revenues and expenditures due largely to revenue limitations including ongoing reductions to state and federal aid, caps on property tax levy increases, and limits on access to new revenue sources such as sales and income taxes which do not provide the City with any flexibility to deal with inflation, -- Cfire and police collective bargaining for the Fire and Police Departments also limits flexibility to control expenditure growth.commitments and demand for new programs.
+These include a structural imbalance in forecasted revenues and expenditures due largely to caps on property tax levy increases, and limits on access to new revenue sources such as sales and income taxes which do not provide the City with any flexibility to deal with inflation, fire and police collective bargaining commitments and demand for new programs.
 Of additional concern are unfunded liabilities including retiree health insurance and deferred infrastructure maintenance that must be addressed.